astrokings/akguide/docs/eng/1502arenastanby.md

  - Each formation requires specific types of Flagship such as Striker, Guardian, or Tactician.
 Formation effects are only applied when the required Flagship is included in the fleet setup.<br>

 Each formation has its own 'Tactic Operation' value in addition to the buff and debuff effect.
- - 'Tactic Operation' affects the priority each fleet needs to select an opponent fleet and battle.<br>
+ - 'Tactic Operation' affects the priority each fleet needs to select an opponent fleet and battle.
+ - 'Tactic Operation' score will be added depends on the ship distribution of the fleet.
+The higher the percentage of smaller ships, the higher the tactic operation score.<br>